-If you check out the map below you can see this cave is long enough to actually utilize a map so that is saying something and there are a lot of things to check out as you explore.
+If you check out the map below, you can see this cave is long enough to utilize a map, so it is easy to explore without getting lost.

-It is 1/3rd of a mile long which gives you a great taste of what a lava tube can be like but is still over pretty fast.
+It is 1/3rd of a mile long, which gives you a great taste of what a lava tube can be like but is still over pretty fast.
 Here are some of the highlights.
-I know pictures of a cave inside are not super exciting but hopefully this post pushes you to go explore it yourself!
+I know pictures of a cave inside are not super exciting, but hopefully, this post pushes you to explore it yourself!

-The cave itself is very wide at the openings, I would say about 20-30 feet across.
-Make note of the ground though as you head in and start to lose light, it is very jagged and should not be taken lightly.
+The cave is extensive at the openings; I would say about 20-30 feet across.
+Make a note of the ground as you head in and start to lose light; it is very jagged and should not be taken lightly.

 The first thing from the map you will run into is lucifer’s cul-de-sac.

-This area starts as a split in the cave and as soon as we got to this split we all wondered what way we should go.
-Turned out that we only needed to go to the right but we went left as well as we wanted to leave nothing unexplored and saw lucifer’s cul-de-sac.
-It’s just a big room with about 6 foot ceilings as you enter and 15 foot ceilings when you get in.
+This area starts as a split in the cave, and as soon as we got to this split, we all wondered what way we should go.
+It turned out that we only needed to go to the right, but we went left as well as we wanted to leave nothing unexplored and saw “lucifer’s cul-de-sac.”
+It’s just a big room with about 6-foot ceilings as you enter and 15-foot ceilings when you get in.

-From there you proceed forward and are already half way done with the cave.
-Just in case you are wondering where you are in the cave, there are many map placed inside that you can see as well.
+From there, you proceed forward and are already halfway done with the cave.
+Just in case you are wondering where you are in the cave, there are many maps placed inside that you can see as well.

-I noticed a particularly low area and shined my headlamp to take a picture of how the ceiling looks.
+I noticed an unusually low area and shined my headlamp to take a picture of how the ceiling looks.